IvyXiaoyede/Physical-Computing_1/README.md

 <img width="489" alt="截屏2022-12-08 下午4 01 15" src="https://user-images.githubusercontent.com/119190967/206497095-d7c80778-c2cc-47e7-b67e-4dac64d661aa.png">

-Then I design a workflow to help me to understand the work, to help me to thinking more logically.
-And I also draw a Tinkecad to help me understand the route map，but the Tinkecad without the sound sensor, so I only can draw the sound sensor and to link it.
+Then I design a workflow to help me to understand the work, to help me to think more logically.
+And I also draw a Tinkecad to help me understand the route map， but the Tinkecad is without a sound sensor, so I only can draw the sound sensor and link it.

 <img width="493" alt="截屏2022-12-08 下午3 55 59" src="https://user-images.githubusercontent.com/119190967/206497530-e27cd08b-89e2-4022-b6f1-512a275ebb33.png">